Karl Obermann: Life

 In Paris during the 1930s Obermann was able to work as a free-lance journalist for various German language newspapers and magazines, reflecting the number of German political exiles living in the city.
 He published a few historical essays.
 He also took the opportunity to attend lectures on History at the Sorbonne - again, as a "guest attendee" rather than as a student of the university.
 He joined the exiled Communist Party of Germany in 1936.
 War was declared in September 1939.
 Like many German political exiles, Karl Obermann was arrested and interred at Camp Vernet in the far southwest of the country.
 The camp had been created a couple of years earlier as a transit camp for left-wing fighters returning defeated from the Spanish Civil War and in 1940, though conditions were very basic, it was initially more a holding camp for "political undesirables" - many of them Jewish, reflecting the number of Jews among the German political exiles community that had settled in Paris - than the secure concentration camp it later became.
-Whether he was formally released or simply walked out of the camp gates, in 1941 Obermann managed to escape from France to the United States of America.
-He was able to do this on a ship sailing from Marseilles, a well worn channel for German refugees, not yet fully closed off by the French authorities, which avoided the visa issues involved in trecking across Spain and Portugal.
+Whether he was formally released or simply walked out of the camp gates, in 1941 Obermann managed to escape from France to the United States.
+He was able to do this on a ship sailing from Marseille, a well worn channel for German refugees, not yet fully closed off by the French authorities, which avoided the visa issues involved in trecking across Spain and Portugal.

 In the USA he came into contact with the "Council for a Democratic Germany" and became a contributing editor to the council's antifascist news magazine "The German American" between 1943 and 1946.
 In October 1946 he returned to Germany, travelling via the Soviet Union and arriving in the central part of Germany that had been administered, since May 1945, as the Soviet occupation zone.
 Early on he became a member of the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED) which had been created under contentious circumstances in April 1946 and which, by the time the Soviet occupation zone was relaunched as the Soviet sponsored German Democratic Republic in October 1949, was emerging as the ruling party in a new kind of German one-party dictatorship.
 Between 1947 and 1949 he was a contributing editor of the university news magazine, "Forum".
 He combined this with study at what came to be known, in 1949, as the Humboldt University of Berlin.
 Again, his subject was History.